 Summary: A description of a typical golf green reconstruction.

 I’ve had a few inquiries about the scope and cost of green reconstructions in New England.
-If you like the existing green contours, the scope involves:
+If you prefer duplicating existing green contours the scope involves:

-- Collection of survey data with a total station survey instrument.
+- Collecting survey data with a total station survey instrument.
 This information will be used to recreate green grades.

 - Removal and storage of existing sod if you like your poa greens.
 Keep in mind poa sod parts easily.
 Delete storage if new sod used.